Best Practices for Dissertations and Defenses

 After you have received approval for your post-quals prospectus by your committee, you proceed to research, write, and refine your dissertation, using your approved prospectus as a blueprint for this stage.
 Your finished dissertation, along with its oral defense, is the final part of your requirements for the PhD degree.

-The TCR program generally expects that the entire committee will work closely with you during your preparation for the qualifying exam and the subsequent period of developing a solid dissertation prospectus.
+The TCR program generally expects that the entire committee will work closely with you during your preparation for the qualifying exam and the subsequent period of developing a solid dissertation proposal.

-You should plan on submitting brief progress reports to your committee at least every semester, identifying work completed, changes made, proposed changes to the prospectus, and work remaining.
+You should plan on submitting brief progress reports to your committee at least every semester, identifying work completed, changes made, proposed changes to the proposal, and work remaining.
 Be sure to set up good protocols for archiving and version control.
-Many of us spend hours providing feedback to better your dissertation; please make sure to deal with every comment made before sending in another version.
+Many of the TCR faculty spend hours providing feedback to better your dissertation; please make sure to deal with every comment made before sending in another version.
 If a committee member feels that his or her earlier comments were not yet dealt with, he or she can refuse to review again until they are.

 For the faculty's part, you may expect us to respond to your polished prose within four weeks.
 Many times, we will be able to read and comment more quickly, of course, but you should factor faculty workload into your expectations for progress.

-One of the main reasons for the development of the attached tracking sheet is to reaffirm a philosophy about scheduling defenses.
+One of the main reasons for the development of the dissertation routing form [pdf] is to reaffirm a philosophy about scheduling defenses.
 It is not acceptable to "plant your flag" on a particular semester of graduation, and then insist that the faculty meet your calendar of deadlines.
 Doing so creates incredible pressure on both the student and the committee, and almost always results in a weak and unfinished dissertation, not to mention a sometimes contentious defense.
 To clarify the process, your faculty have written this document to lay out the steps and timing of the dissertation defense.
 You'll graduate when you are finished with the outlined steps.

 Quality and Completeness of Work